The 14 Dreamiest Hotels on the French Riviera

 • Book now

-La Réserve Ramatuelle is a reflection of entrepreneur Michel Reybier’s discreet style of hospitality: guests feel at home in rooms kitted out with every comfort (Duravit heated toilets, yoga mats, well-stocked fridges, curated libraries), and the staff (400 in high season) engage with guests in a friendly, down-to-earth way.
+La Réserve Ramatuelle is a reflection of entrepreneur Michel Reybier’s discreet style of hospitality: Guests feel at home in rooms that have every comfort (Duravit heated toilets, yoga mats, well-stocked fridges, curated libraries), and the staff (400 in high season) engage with guests in a friendly, down-to-earth way.
 Wellness is another cornerstone; La Réserve Ramatuelle is the birthplace of the longevity-focused Nescens brand with the “better aging” motto, and frequently hosts boot camps and yoga retreats.
 Built into the rocks, the serene spa has sea-facing treatment rooms, a gym, a steam room, and a sun-dappled indoor pool.
+For the first time in 2025, the spa—newly expanded with a Reformer Pilates studio and a contrast-therapy zone—will stay open in the winter for guests of the 13 private villas (the hotel closes seasonally in mid-October).

 It’s easy enough to hit up Saint-Tropez’s sultry scene via the courtesy shuttle, or pop down to La Réserve à la Plage on the world-famous Pampelonne beach.
 But it’s equally as tempting to stay ensconced at La Réserve, lounging by the outdoor pool, sipping wine on your terrace, or dining at La Voile restaurant.
 (Chef Eric Canino’s chicken and lobster dish is so popular, it hasn’t come off the menu in 13 years.)